Here are some other games and projects I've worked on

 Stop-motion app for kids and their grown-ups

-I was hired to work on this app for one week near it's initial release.
-When I started working on the app the UI was outdated and in need of an overhaul.
-The new UI had already been designed, but was still in Photoshop documents.
-My job was to export and implement the new UI, make sure it would scale well to different screen resolutions and to add small touches of juice.
+I worked on this app near it's initial release.
+Close to launch, the app's UI was outdated and in need of an overhaul.
+I worked on exporting the new UI art and implementing it in Unity.
+I would replaced the old UI with the new art, made sure it would scale well to different screen resolutions and added many small touches of juice.

 App store link